The International School for Philosophy

 We believe people should reflect on their own life and the world they inhabit.
 They should shape their own lives.
 The ISFP tries to achieve this through personal development, gaining knowledge and acquiring skills.
 Within our school we train students to listen and keep an open mind.
 They should be able to discuss arguments, postpone judgements, organize thoughts, listen well, ask the right questions, clarify concepts and develop accurate theories.
 They are not only there to acquire knowledge, but also to develop philosophical skills and a philosophical attitude.

 By practicing philosophy we work towards tolerance between different (cultural) groups: when values clash, we need to seek out a general agreement.
 It is up to the philosopher to seek correct ways of thinking and point out pitfalls to others along the way.
-In doing so, the philosopher takes care of a kind of ‘cognitive hygiene’, supporting a society in which people develop and think for themselves – a society in which people shape their own lives.
+In doing so, the philosopher supports a society in which people develop and think for themselves – a society in which people shape their own lives.

 The ISFP does not want to compete with other philosophical organizations.
-By working with others or focusing on niches in ‘the philosophical landscape’ the ISFP can still achieve their aims: to practice philosophy, contribute to the quality of the personal and public life and develop philosophical attitudes towards life and the world.
-The school achieves these aims by organizing a variety of philosophical courses whilst the publishing house does so by publishing philosophical books, iFilosofie (our online book review magazine), and other products.
+By working with others the ISFP can still achieve their aims: to practice philosophy, contribute to the quality of the personal and public life and develop philosophical attitudes towards life and the world.
+The school achieves these aims by organizing a variety of philosophical courses, the publishing house does so by publishing philosophical books, iFilosofie (our online book review magazine), and other products.

 • Philosophy weeks and summer schools